torchnyu/blog/_drafts/2020-04-16-stuff-you-should-know.md

   `5 * 2 - 3` into reverse polish notation: 5 2 * 3 -
 - What is lambda calculus?
 How is it useful?
 - What is tail call optimization?
+- Hindley-Milner typechecking

-[1]: Bad benchmark, but I couldn't come up with any better one.
+[^1]: Bad benchmark, but I couldn't come up with any better one.

 If you can, consider taking a programming languages elective or the graduate level compilers class.
 They'll both be a little challenging